azabeo/extrapolation/README.md

 ## Installation

-There are three alternative ways of installing (some may fail according to your personal set-up, just find the on which works for you), in any case dependencies has to be installed first.
+There are three alternative ways of installing (some may fail according to your personal set-up, just find the one which works for you), in any case dependencies has to be installed first.

 ### Installing dependencies